sync-for-science/sync-for-science.github.io/api-calls/index.md

 2.  "**standalone launch**" flow, meaning that the patient (research participant) can begin by interacting with the PMI app, and from there, can launch into an "connect to my EHR" workflow.
 The general SMART and Argonaut specs also require support for the "EHR launch flow" (where apps launch from an EHR or portal), but it's not strictly a requirement in S4S.

+3.  **`patient/*.read launch/patient`** scopes, meaning that when the app launches, it will ask the EHR for permission to read all data available to the patient, and it will ask to learn the FHIR id of the patient whose records are shared.

 We also **do not require support for Single Sign-on via OpenID Connect** in S4S (though again, it's part of SMART and Argonaut, and we encourage implementers to support it).

 ## Server metadata